 - Members must not upload or use logos belonging to another organisation or business.
 For example, if a member is using old college notes, the member must ensure that the logo of the college does not appear anywhere in the document.

 - Mash.ie is a service provider and merely hosts the content produced by sellers.
 Members are legally responsible for all content that is uploaded and Mash.ie does not make legal calls, judgements on resources, and so on.
 The site relies on individuals, agencies and organisations to report any breaches.
 Mash.ie makes it easy to report this and will help any rightful owner of content in contacting members.

 - Should there be a breach of copyright, plagiarism or infringement, the member will be fully accountable for the complete cost of reimbursing the original owner of the content.
-This cost equates to 100% of the sales (that is the 70% commission plus 30% to compensate Mash.ie) plus any other fees, fines or legal costs associated with it.
+This cost equates to 100% of the sales (that is the minimum 65% commission plus the maximum 35% to compensate Mash.ie) plus any other fees, fines or legal costs associated with it.

 - Mash.ie may also suspend or terminate your account for any violations.
 This will be decided on a case by case basis.